-With Shield Platform Encryption for B2B Commerce (version 4.10 and later), you can add an extra layer of security to the data your customers enter in Salesforce B2B Commerce ecommerce storefronts.
+Shield Platform Encryption for B2B Commerce (version 4.10 and later) adds an extra layer of security to the data your customers enter in Salesforce B2B Commerce ecommerce storefronts.
 For a list of the supported fields, see Shield Platform Encryption for B2B Commerce.